C0DER11101/CPPNotesAndPrograms/operatorOverloading/CallingDestructor.md

 Similarly, if you use a friend function and that friend function doesnot return a reference to object, then the destructor for the first argument will be called!!

-The scope of a reference doesnot end with the function in which it is used, it lives till the actual variable(or object) it is a reference to is destroyed.
+The scope of a reference doesnot end with the function in which it is used, it lives till the actual variable(or object) to which it is a reference is destroyed.

 **Destructor is not called for the function returning a reference or pointer!!!**